 "One thing that is tricky to develop as an instructor is the ability to maintain respect and authority, while still being silly sometimes," says Dave.
 "There's a time for silly and there's a time for serious.
 Teaching this to adults is easy, youngsters are usually harder.
 Eventually everyone figures it out, and then they help me to lead the next group of new students that come in.

-Dave and his wife Danielle have three children - two daughters (Harmony, 8, and Levie, born in 2020) and a son (Hunter, 4).
+Dave and his wife Danielle have three children - two daughters (Harmony, 10, and Levie, 2 and "going on 20" according to dad) and a son (Hunter, 6).